 Our groups are a peer support model and are facilitated by trained volunteers who are supervised by our professional staff.
-All volunteer facilitators have completed a comprehensive 17-hour training that addresses bereavement, child development, reflective practice, and group curriculum planning and facilitation.
+All volunteer facilitators have completed a comprehensive training program that addresses bereavement, child development, reflective practice, and group curriculum planning and facilitation.
 All volunteers have an entrance interview with our professional staff prior to starting work with us.
 Many of our volunteer facilitators are studying, or work within, the mental health, social service or educational fields and many have been drawn to this work because of their own experiences of loss.

 Rick’s Place is a place for laughter and a place for sadness.
 It is a safe and compassionate place to remember those who have died.

 All on-site programs are free of charge.
 We provide meeting rooms, trained staff, facilitation and activity supplies.

 Rick’s Place is not a therapy group – it is a peer support program for youth and their families.
 No one receives a diagnosis, treatment plan or a prescription.
 We offer referral information for mental health services.
 Any young person who is grieving (and their adult caregiver) is welcome at Rick’s Place regardless of sex, race, ethnicity, national origin, age, religion, ability or sexual orientation.
 Please contact us for an intake interview.

 We partner with area schools to provide free peer bereavement support to students, and we offer reading programs in local schools.